zingale/computational_astrophysics/content/elliptic_multigrid/relaxation/relaxation.md

   $$\phi^\prime(a) = C$$

-  A second-order accurate discretization one the boundary is:
+  A second-order accurate discretization on the boundary is:

   $$C = \frac{\phi_\mathrm{lo} - \phi_\mathrm{lo-1}}{\Delta x}$$